Michael Kopech allows five homers as Giants rout White Sox

 Kopech will receive an extra day of rest before his next scheduled start Sunday at Pittsburgh.

-Backup infielder Hanser Alberto pitched the ninth and allowed a grand slam to Villar.
-The seven homers surrendered were one shy of the franchise record set July 31, 2007 at Yankee Stadium.
+Backup infielder Hanser Alberto finished the game after Jose Ruiz gave up a grand slam to Villar in the ninth inning.
+The seven homers surrendered were one shy of the franchise record set July 31, 2007, at Yankee Stadium.

 The only drama occurred in the bottom of the second after Andrew Vaughn exchanged words with Giants starter Andrew DeSclafani after hitting a feeble grounder on a 3-0 slider.